M8TKO/Applications-of-Parallel-Computers/ParallelFloydWarshall/README.md

 ./TestFloydWarshall 100 50 200
 ```

-This runs both the sequential and parallel versions, and writes matrices to:
+This will:

+1. Generate 100 random 2D points in a 200×200 square
+2. Connect points within 50 units of distance
+3. Run both Floyd-Warshall versions
+4. Output the results to:
    - `mat_init.txt` — initial adjacency matrix
-- `mat_seq.txt` — result after sequential Floyd-Warshall
+   - `mat_seq.txt` — after sequential algorithm
-- `mat_par.txt` — result after parallel Floyd-Warshall
+   - `mat_par.txt` — after parallel algorithm

 ---

 ## 📈 Performance Notes

-- The parallel version runs `n` iterations (for each `k`) and divides the matrix rows among hardware threads.
+- The parallel version assigns chunks of rows to available hardware threads.
+- Threads synchronize at each iteration `k` of the Floyd-Warshall algorithm.
-- The benefit is noticeable for larger graphs (e.g., >500 nodes).
+- The performance benefit becomes noticeable for graphs with 500+ vertices.
-- Threads are safely joined on each outer iteration to synchronize row updates.

 ---

 ## ✅ Status

-This project is complete and working as intended.
-All logic has been tested and validated.
+This project is complete and functions as expected.
+All results match between sequential and parallel versions.

 ---

 ## 🤝 Acknowledgments

-- Based on the classical Floyd-Warshall algorithm
+- Uses standard Floyd-Warshall algorithm with row-wise parallelization.
-- Parallel logic adapted for row-wise matrix processing with C++20 threads
+- Built using modern C++20 features (`std::jthread`, `<chrono>`, `<random>`).